dtien147/weather-demo/README.md

 ### `yarn test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
+We can use `--coverage` to generate test report.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `yarn build`